 Transferability of Credits / Units

-Transfer Information – X-Ray Technician Program (X-Ray Tech Class / Without Medical Assistant)
+Transfer Information – X-Ray Technician Program (X-Ray Tech Class / Without Medical Assisting Certification)

 MTS reserves the right to make the final determination as to the transfer of credits.
 Transfer credits are only accepted for Medical Assisting waiver into the MA/X-ray program; and are determined on a case by case basis.
 Credit must be granted prior to enrollment and only by the Medical Assisting Director or Campus Director.
 Documentation will be required.